Last Updated on January 22, 2023

 Fudging the Dice

-One way is to start fudging enemy rolls in their favor.
-By just nudging the dice rolls into the enemies’ favor, the game becomes consistently harder, even if the enemies themselves haven’t changed at all!
+The simplest way to modify an encounter’s difficulty is to start fudging enemy rolls in their favor.
+By allowing the enemies to hit slightly more often than the actual odds would allow, the encounter becomes significantly more challenging, even if the enemies themselves haven’t changed at all!

 Give the Enemies More HP